mcasperson/OctopusRecommendationEngine/README.md

 ## Support

+Feel free to report
+an [issue](https://github.com/OctopusSalesEngineering/OctopusRecommendationEngine/issues).

-This tool is **not** supported by Octopus.
-Feel free to report an [issue](https://github.com/OctopusSalesEngineering/OctopusRecommendationEngine/issues).
+This tool is not officially supported by Octopus.
+Please do not contact the Octopus support channels regarding octolint.

-This tool is also in an alpha state.
-We expect to add more checks and tweak the code before things stabalize.

 ## Usage